 Their tip: Create a sleep-conducive environment that is dark, quiet and comfortable.
 Think window treatment fabric and quality, materials to dampen sound (i.e.: carpet, wall insulation, noise-reduction product).

-OT Idea: Know sleep and rest are an occupation you’re responsible for.
+Know sleep and rest are an occupation you’re responsible for.
 Understand your sensory needs then create sleep and rest environments to support an ease into sleep, to maintain sleep without disturbance, to accomplish a full night (7 to 8 hours) of sleep.

 Examples of sensory issues that may cause disrupted sleep include lack of daily proprioceptive input, fabric textures, or temperature.
 To learn what your sensory needs are for improving sleep schedule time with one of our performance coaches by purchasing our Discover or Equip package.

 O.E. slæpan “to sleep” (class VII strong verb; past tense slep, pp. slæpen), from W.Gmc. *slæpanan (cf.O.S. slapan, O.Fris. slepa, M.Du. slapen, Du. slapen, O.H.G. slafen, Ger. schlafen, Goth. slepan “tosleep”), from PIE base *sleb- “to be weak, sleep” (cf. O.C.S. slabu, Lith. silpnas DICTIONARY.COM